learn-co-curriculum/ds-curriculum-team/style_guide.md

 Don't capitalize:

-* autolayout (iOS)
 * bash — the commonly-used acronym for Bourne-Again SHell.
-* boolean — though in specific reference to the fields of Boolean Algebra or
-* Boolean Logic this can be appropriate, just be consistent.
+* boolean — though in specific reference to the fields of Boolean Algebra or Boolean Logic this can be appropriate, just be consistent.
 * debug console (iOS) — this is a colloquial name for the 'Console Output
-* Viewer' in Xcode

 **Do** capitalize: